z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/README.md

 - Log in with username `p4` and password `p4` and issue the command `sudo shutdown -r now`
 - When the machine reboots, you should have a graphical desktop machine with the required software pre-installed.

-To clone the repositories:
+To install dependences by hand:
 - `git clone https://github.com/p4lang/behavioral-model.git`
 - `git clone https://github.com/p4lang/p4c`
 - `git clone https://github.com/p4lang/tutorials`

-The first repository
-([behavioral-model](https://github.com/p4lang/behavioral-model))
-contains the P4 behavioral model.
+Then follow the instructions for how to build each package.
+Each of these repositories come with dependencies, which can be installed using the supplied instructions.
+The first repository ([behavioral-model](https://github.com/p4lang/behavioral-model)) contains the P4 behavioral model.
 It is a C++ software switch that will implement the functionality specified in your P4 program.
 The